 Istanbul

 Istanbul is Turkey’s largest city and a major global hub for business and culture.
-As of 2024, its population is approximately 15.7 million people.
-Istanbul attracts a large number of both domestic and international tourists, with over 14 million visitors recorded in 2024.
+As of 2026, its population is approximately 15.7 million people.
+Istanbul attracts a large number of both domestic and international tourists, with over 14 million visitors recorded in 2025.

-Property prices in prime districts such as Beşiktaş, Kadıköy, and Şişli average around $1,295 per square meter in 2025.
+In 2026, the average property price in prestigious districts (Beşiktaş, Kadıköy, Şişli) is $1,450–1,600 per square meter, reflecting an increase of 12–15% compared to 2025.
 Real estate in Istanbul has seen strong growth, with prices rising approximately 23.5% year-over-year (2023–2024) and an overall increase of 82% since 2018.

 Notably, districts with high rental yields include Beyoğlu and Şişli, where annual yields range from 6.8% to 6.9%.